szabonorbert/js-backend-golden-path/readme.md

 ```

 Note that I did not use curly braces, therefore you will get the default component that CJS exports.

-## Requirements

-* Basic knowledge of software engineering, JavaScript and cloud concepts.
-We will not discuss terminology, but use technologies in this guide.
-* `node` and `npm` installed in your machine - https://nodejs.org/
-* Docker Desktop for running containers - https://www.docker.com/products/docker-desktop/

-## What are we going to build?

-A small backend webapp, with code structure, performance and security best practices.
-We will make a code that you can run on NodeJS and even on edge platforms, like Cloudflare Workers.
-This repository is just a bunch of snippets and notes about leverage the core concepts and deploy you software wordwide.

 ## Part0: get ready